• Nigel Pugh, President

 • Roseanne Legrand

-Her past experience includes adjunct professor, program developer and administrator for the NYCDOE, and trainer and consultant in all academic levels.
+Her past experience includes adjunct professor, program developer and administrator for the NYCDOE, and trainer/consultant on all academic levels.
 Her avocation in photography and writing initially brought her to Timothy Lomas and GLOCAP.
 Since then her belief system is that participating in the support of the arts unifies communities, improves academic performance in schools, creates a social commentary and impact, and strengthens individual well-being.

 • Chris Chun Advisory Board Member